nestorSag/mlops-lite/README.md

 # Lean MLOps control centre with MLFlow + AWS + Terraform

-This project allows you to manage the life cycle of your ML projects easily: train, track, deploy, monitor or retire your models with a single command.
+This project allows you to manage the life cycle of your ML projects easily: train, track, deploy, monitor or retire your models in one line.
+Defining custom permissions, hardware resources, scaling policies and deployment strategies is also straightforward.

 It uses MLFlow to track and containerise models, AWS services to productionise them, and Terraform to keep track of the infrastructure.